Why do I need to take these tests?

 Can I re-test?

-Students are allowed only one retest per semester, with a minimum of a 24-hour waiting period.
+Students are allowed only one retest per semester, with a minimum waiting period of one week.
 A $10 retest fee must to be paid in the Business Office prior to retesting.
 The receipt must be shown to the test proctor.

 Still have questions?
 Call 405.422.6274 or email firstname.lastname@example.org.